MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scalar-data-types/string.md

 ### Obfuscated string literal

 In the following query output, the `h` string is completely visible.
 However, in tracing or telemetry, the `h` string is substituted with asterisks.
+For more information, see [Obfuscated string literals](#obfuscated-string-literals).

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAx2JSQqAMAwA775CPNhT00VPgvgJP+BSaEESaYL1+S5zm5kzJ5R6PWgdmyhy8mDMRijEBF+FjXKAknCnwoBB/rskDNn8X26Zmqp+iYqv0VvntfXa+ZbDZ522vXbdbAFAPQD1rLluAAAA" target="_blank">Run the query</a>